eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 on rules present only in the un-filtered list are used when in this mode.
 This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.
-This would also apply to blanket `eslint-disable` directives that disable all rules, which should always be assumed to be used while a non-identity filter function is passed.
+This would also apply to blanket `eslint-disable` directives that disable all rules, which should always be assumed to be used when the filter function has not changed the length of the list.

 In cases of conflicting flags such as the `--max-warnings` flag, this altered `--quiet` flag behavior should be disabled while it is in use.
 This is to ensure that the `--max-warnings`